klvoje/adePEM/README.md

 ## Example

 We are interested in analyzing the evolution of element length in the conodont Pterospathodus.
-The data is available as part of the adePEM package and was originally published by Jones (2009).
-The data (Jones.2009.element.length) is already a 'paleoTS' object.
-We first plot the data and run the 'fit3models' function from the 'paleoTS' package to check the relative fit of the stasis, random walk and directional trend models to the data.
+The data is available as part of the `adePEM` package and was originally published by Jones (2009).
+The data (`element.length`) is already a `paleoTS` object.
+We first plot the data and run the `fit3models` function from the `paleoTS` package to check the relative fit of the stasis, random walk and directional trend models to the data.

 ```
 plot(element.length)